siph/bitburner-oxide/README.md

 # Bitburner-oxide

-Bitburner-oxide is an editor agnostic file-manager for the game [Bitburner](https://github.com/danielyxie/bitburner).
+Bitburner-oxide is an editor-agnostic file manager for the game [Bitburner](https://github.com/danielyxie/bitburner).
+Bitburner-oxide allows you to edit scripts externally from the game.

 The purpose of Bitburner-oxide is to fill the void for other editors (vim, emacs, sublime text) that [bitburner-vscode](https://github.com/bitburner-official/bitburner-vscode) fills for vscode; although bitburner-oxide also works with vscode.

-*Bitburner-oxide has only been tested on linux systems*
 ```text
 Bitburner-oxide will automatically push modified or created script files to a running Bitburner game server.
 If ran from the same directory as the scripts the --directory flag is not needed.